 In April 2022, Crown Agents launched the Tickler File System pilot programme in 20 health facilities in Juba County, South Sudan.
 Our pilot programme demonstrated the potential of the Tickler File System as a simple and user-friendly solution to record and reduce the incidence of immunisation defaulters in low-resource settings.
 Moreover, the program established a closed referral loop between health facility staff and communities.
-The health facility staff and vaccinators effectively linked up with Boma Health Supervisors to ensure that children return to complete their immunisation schedules.
-The system's key strength lies in leveraging existing structures and systems, such as the child vaccination card as well as using the Boma Health Workers for defaulter tracing to prevent duplication of work and promote sustainability.
+The health facility staff and vaccinators effectively linked up with boma health supervisors to ensure that children returned to complete their immunisation schedules.
+The system's key strength lies in leveraging existing structures and systems, such as the child vaccination card and boma health workers for defaulter tracing, to prevent duplication of work and promote sustainability.